Read time 10 minutes

 Account Settings

-2. Under the Email section, on the Account Settings page, double click on the account causing the issue.
-Now, it will open the Change Account page.
-Here, under the Offline Settings section, unselect the Use Cached Exchange Mode option and click on Next to follow the further instructions and save this setting.
+2. Click on the Email section, double click on the to open the Change Account page.
+Uncheck Use Cached Exchange Mode option and click on the Next

 Cached Exchange Mode